shifaliamembal/MazeRunnerGame/readme.md

 1. **Random Maze Generation**: Each maze is procedurally generated, ensuring every game session is unique.
 This feature serves as a standout aspect of our project.
 2. **Nine Distinct Map Types**: Players can select from nine combinations of difficulty levels and maze sizes, offering extensive variety and replayability.
 3. **Thematic Consistency**: The story of Dr. Nova is entirely self-made, with all audio-visual elements carefully chosen to align with the high-tech, sci-fi narrative.
-4. **Customized Assets**: Key game elements, including the protagonist (Dr. Nova) and power-up chests, are uniquely modified versions of assets provided in the base repository.
+4. **Customized Assets**: Key game elements, including the character (Dr. Nova) and power-up chests, are uniquely modified versions of assets provided in the base repository.
 This showcases our attention to detail and dedication to originality.
 5. **Story-Focused Screens**: The addition of unique **Briefing** and **Info** screens provides players with immersive context, flexibility during gameplay, and an enriched experience seamlessly tied to the background story.

 ---